arista-eosplus/packer-ztpserver/Fedora/README.md

 ###Creating a VM for use with VMWare Fusion
 > **Note:** The following procedure was tested using VMWare Fusion 6.0.3.
 > **IMPORTANT** As you read above, eth1 will be placed on vmnet2.
 Therefore, you need to have this non-standard vmnet setup in your VMware environment.
-We've created a script ```setup-fusion.sh```([link](https://github.com/arista-eosplus/ztpserver/blob/feature-packer/packer/vEOS/VMware/setup-fusion.sh)) to help add vmnets so that your setup will work with this basic install, as well as the demo found [here](https://github.com/arista-eosplus/ztpserver/tree/feature-packer/packer/vEOS/VMware).
+We've created a script ```setup-fusion.sh```([link](https://github.com/arista-eosplus/packer-veos/blob/master/VMware/setup-fusion.sh)) to help add vmnets so that your setup will work with this basic install, as well as the demo found [here](https://github.com/arista-eosplus/packer-veos).
+Note that Fusion should be running when you run this script.

 1. Retrieve the EOS+ packer files [here](https://github.com/arista-eosplus/packer-ztpserver/archive/master.zip) or use ```git clone https://github.com/arista-eosplus/packer-ztpserver.git```
 2. ```cd packer-ztpserver/Fedora``` to the location of the .json file.